Preschool Sexual Assault Lawyer

 Negligent Hiring Claim in California – What Needs to Be Proven

-When you file a civil case against a defendant, the burden is on you, the plaintiff, to prove your case.
-This means there needs to be sufficient evidence to show that the preschool breached its duty when hiring the abusive teacher and that breach proximately caused your harm.
+When initiating a civil case against a defendant, as the plaintiff, it is your responsibility to establish the case's validity.
+This entails presenting adequate evidence demonstrating that the preschool failed in its duty when hiring the abusive teacher and that this failure directly led to your harm.

 Recoverable Damages in a Preschool Sexual Assault Case

-If you decide to hire a sexual abuse lawyer, one of their primary tasks will be effectively communicating the damage done to you or your child to the defense counsel for the school and/or a jury.
-Depending on the facts of your case, punitive damages may be pursued.
-These are basically "punishment" damages meant to signal to the community that the defendant's actions were reprehensible and will not be tolerated.
+Should you choose to retain a sexual abuse attorney, an essential aspect of their role will involve effectively conveying the harm suffered by you or your child to the school's defense counsel and, if applicable, a jury.
+Depending on the specific circumstances of your case, punitive damages may be pursued.
+These punitive damages serve as a punishment, signaling to the community that the defendant's actions were reprehensible and will not be tolerated.

 Examples of Successful School Sexual Assault Lawsuits

-Unfortunately, numerous examples of lawsuits filed on behalf of abused children have resulted in favorable jury verdicts and settlements against schools for negligent hiring of abusive teachers.
-For example, a jury awarded a sexual abuse survivor $8 million against the Pomona Unified School District for the abuse inflicted by a teacher.
+Regrettably, numerous instances of lawsuits filed on behalf of abused children have led to favorable outcomes in terms of jury verdicts and settlements against schools due to their negligent hiring of abusive teachers.
+For instance, one case saw a survivor of sexual abuse awarded $8 million as a result of the actions of a teacher, with the Pomona Unified School District held responsible for the abuse.

 Client Reviews